I’m sick and tired of being sick and tired of making DIY homemade cleaners.

 I recently tried Branch Basics soap concentrate because I’d seen a lot of other bloggers talk about how great it is (and because I’ve been dying to work with them for so long).
-Well guess what?
+Well, guess what?
 I LOVE it… surprise, surprise!!

 How did I go this long without it?
 It’s crazy!
-It does seem a bit pricy when you look at the concentrate on its own, but when you think about how long that one bottle will last you, the price drops significantly.
+It does seem a bit pricey when you look at the concentrate on its own, but when you think about how long that one bottle will last you, the price drops significantly.
 Plus, you don’t have to buy all those extra natural cleaning supplies which really appeals to me.
 I don’t know about you, but when I have to drag tons of stuff out to make homemade cleaners, it’s a serious chore that most times gets put off as long as possible.
 I’d much rather grab my soap concentrate and essential oils and that’s it.

 So basically I made their all-purpose cleaner and their streak-free cleaner for mirrors and windows.
-I put in the essential oils I wanted (I almost always use this cleaning blend for everyday cleaning) and that’s it.
+I put in the essential oils I wanted (I almost always use this cleaning blend for every day cleaning) and that’s it.
 Two bottles under the cabinet instead of 15 which will work for almost all my cleaning needs.

 This is definitely a keeper!
 Click here to learn more about Branch Basics, their great products, and what other people are saying about them.
 And get this… for the next 7 days you can get 20% off your Branch Basics purchase when you use coupon code “GUH20” at checkout.
 This is a fantastic way to try out their soap in your home at a discount to see if it’s a good fit for you!

-Finally I made two batches of DIY cleaning wipes to help with the disinfecting and hopefully preventing us from catching the stomach bug and flu that’s going around.
+Finally, I made two batches of DIY cleaning wipes to help with the disinfecting and hopefully preventing us from catching the stomach bug and flu that’s going around.

 I’ve talked about the disinfecting properties of vinegar and peroxide before, and about how I like to use this cleaning method when I really need to kill germs in our home.
-This time, instead of using this method in spray bottles, I decided to use it with my friend Kristen’s (Live Simply) diy cleaning wipes recipe instead.
+This time, instead of using this method in spray bottles, I decided to use it with my friend Kristen’s (Live Simply) DIY cleaning wipes recipe instead.

 I started by making Kristen’s exact recipe that uses vinegar.
 The only thing I changed up were the essential oils.
-Instead of the oils she lists or the cleaning blend I normally use for everyday cleaning, I used this four-theives essential oil blend that does a better job at disinfecting… at least in my mind.
+Instead of the oils she lists, or the cleaning blend I normally use for everyday cleaning, I used this four-theives essential oil blend that does a better job at disinfecting… at least in my mind.